 Under the REV and CEF programs, increasing the appropriate amounts and types of EE, DG, DR, and storage, combined with a Distributed System Platform, and the increased recognition of these in operation and planning, will allow for better attempted optimization of generation systems and the T&D network.
 For example, adding suitably-located small generators at optimal locations could benefit the T&D delivery system.
+Increased use of energy storage can lead to increases in grid efficiency and lower T&D losses.
 In addition, smart grid and distributed storage could help users to realize the benefits of DER by enabling more complex transactions, such as electricity being sold back to the grid, and addressing variability in generation through better storage.
 Finally, DER measures could also help to reduce the use of New York's most expensive generation options.